stormqloud/kazoo-tgbbok/tts.md

 # TTS - Text to Speech

 * Good TTS (in multiple languages, multipe voices) is not free.
   *  There are open source options in this area.
-I've worked with them and the results are not good.
+I've dozens of hours testing them and the results are not good.
   *  Super un plus double un good.

 * Kazoo uses an external API service [ispeech.org] when the functionality is called for.